cosmos72/gomacro/doc/generics-wishlist.md

   either the method is already there because the author forecasted the need, or it's not there and there's no way to add it (unless you fork the package `foo` and modify it - something that should be a last resort, not the normal case).
-  This cannot be solved reasonably - at most it can become an intentional limitation.
+  This cannot be solved reasonably - but it can become an intentional limitation.

-### Option 2. constraints declare functions on a type
+## Option 2. constraints declare functions on a type

   Let's continue our thought experiment on the `Ordered` constraint.\
   This time, constraints declare functions on a type, not its methods.